easy-team/ves/README.md

 A Powerful, Simple Vue Node Isomorphic Framework, Everything is Simple!

-> You don't need to care about Vue server-side rendering implementation details and the Webpack + Babel +Babel + TypeScript build process.
+> You don't need to care about Vue server-side rendering implementation details and the Webpack + Babel + TypeScript build process.
 You just need to write Vue isomorphic applications just like you would write a Vue front-end application.

 ## Installation